 Josh sings of love, primarily (wow, what a shock right?), but also on his list of ‘hot topics’ are politics, famine, poverty and - of course – landscapes: the folk writer’s favourite.

-Steve Martin joined the act on lead guitar in February 2009 after meeting Josh at the Evelyn Hotel.
-The two talked long-winded conversations about music and it so happened that Steve was a blues guitarist and up for a jam.
+Steve Martin joined the act on lead guitar in February 2009 after meeting Josh over some beers at the Simon Wright & The Eclective residency at The Evelyn Hotel.
+The two talked long-winded conversations about music and it so happened that Steve was a blues guitarist and up for some creative expression.
 From the first note they played together, they knew it was the start of something!

-Their first show came in April of the same year as they played a 2-week running duo gig at The Johnston in the front lounge section alongside Deanna Wesson.
-From there the gigs flowed to places like Gertrude’s Brown Couch, Wesley Anne, The Edinburgh Castle and so on.
+Their first show came in April of the same year as they played a 2-week running duo gig at The Johnston as a guitar duo, in the front lounge section alongside Deanna Wesson.
+From there the gigs flowed to places like Gertrude’s Brown Couch, Wesley Anne, The Edinburgh Castle, the Central Club Hotel and many more.

 A new name, Filthy Soup, came about in winter 2009 as Josh munched away on some canned minestrone, as he thought about something that would describe the vast array of musical styles that made up the act.
-He later dropped the Josh Murphy tag, as well after drummer Brad Cameron joined.
+He later dropped the Josh Murphy tag after drummer Brad Cameron joined.

-He’s played with some of Melbourne’s stalwarts including Timothy Cannon, Tash Anderson, Bridget Pross, Guesswork, Mr Brady, Pro Rata and leant one of his tracks, Pulled and Pushed, to the Revolutionary Road compilation CD in 2010 – a celebration of Sydney Road’s music community.
+He’s played with some of Melbourne’s stalwarts including Timothy Cannon, Bridget Pross, Mr Brady, Pro Rata, Gabriel Lynch & Kyle Taylor, and has contributed two of his tracks to non-profit compilation CDs in the past.